grantinator/141_final_proj/README.md

 2. Leaving - Y/N so we can run a logitisic for this

+## Conversation with Client:

+~ What would be most useful for you to know :
-What expereicences help students feel that they are part of the community.
-If you can assoiciate kinds of experiences that help successful students that would inform campus affairs.
-Sense of belonging.
+1. What experiences help students feel like they are part of the community?
+2. If you can associate kinds of experiences that help successful students that would inform campus affairs.

-Did you experience exlusionary behaviour.
+3. Sense of belonging.
+Did you experience exclusionary behaviour.
 Model to predict students leaving is an important outcome.
-Students who have discomfrot in classes/department and what predicts a student in that class.
+4. Students who have discomfort in classes/department and what predicts a student in that class.
+5. Look at what kinds of experiences seem to enhance or depress some of your outcome variables.
+What seems to be making a difference for everybody?

+~ Data Collection/Source:
 Data was collected over time.
 Survey in 2013.
-But then data was collected over time.
-Can use a 1000 cases which will significant.
+But then data was collected over time and the same questions were not necessarily asked again, that's why you probably see a lot of NA’s.
+Therefore, if you take 1000 cases it should be significant.

-Which questions were mandatory?
+~ Which questions were mandatory?

-Finding best predictors of Acadmeic satisfaction/High GPA - downside that students in certain group .
-Maybe we should focus on different kinds

 How is the data aggregated?
 Students worked on it.
 Not native to school.

+~ What are we thinking of doing?
+1. We are thinking of finding best predictors of Academic satisfaction/High GPA - downside that students in a certain group.
+Maybe we should focus on different kinds of experiences they need.
-Q. This is what we see as our predictive model.
-Look at what kinds of experiences seem to enhance or depress some of your outcome variables.
+2. Some sort of predictive model that looks at what kinds of experiences that enhance or depress some of your outcome variables.
 What seems to be making a difference for everybody?

-There is a report online that details the variables - 2013 survey.